Setting Financial Goals for the New YearJanuary 12, 2017

 The new year is all about dreaming of new beginnings and setting health, career, and personal goals.
 Whether you are looking to become healthier and stronger, working to earn a big promotion at work, or trying to get more organized, 2017 brings opportunities for personal growth in many aspects of life.
 However, when writing your resolutions for the new year, make sure you are not overlooking one extremely important element — your finances.

-- Think About Your Future
+Think About Your Future

 Before setting your goals, start to consider your “vision” for your future.
 Where do you see yourself in five years?
 In ten?
-Maybe you envision yourself buying a home, investing in a rental property, getting out of debt, establishing a secure savings, going back to school, or having children.
+Maybe you envision yourself buying a home, investing in a rental property, getting out of debt, establishing secure savings, going back to school, or having children.
 What would make you feel happy and fulfilled?
-Creating an overarching vision for your life and remembering your reasoning behind your goals will help you be more motivated to achieve them, because you will know exactly what you are working toward.
+Creating an overarching vision for your life and remembering your reasoning behind your goals will help you be more motivated to achieve them because you will know exactly what you are working toward.

-- Put Your Vision on a Timeline
+Put Your Vision on a Timeline

 Consider where you are right now in relation to where you want to be.
 Think about all the milestones that will get you to where you want to be in life.
-Organize these goals into three categories dependent on where you are at this point in your life — short-term, intermediate (or mid-term), and long-term.
+Organize these goals into three categories depending on where you are at this point in your life — short-term, intermediate (or mid-term), and long-term.

-- Prioritize Your Goals
+Prioritize Your Goals

 Once you have established your goals and determined whether they are short-term, intermediate, or long-term, you will need to prioritize them.
 Typically, you will want to start with your short-term goals.
 For example, if your short-term goals include eliminating your credit card debt and creating a solid emergency fund, you will need to decide which is most important for you to accomplish first.
-Focusing on one or two at a time and accomplishing them before moving on to the next goal will help you to stay organized and on track.
+Focusing on one or two goals at a time and accomplishing them before moving on to the next will help you to stay organized and on track.
 Plus, it feels great to check something off your list!

 Make 2017 the First Step to Financial Stability